pragmagrid/lifemapper-server/docs/UpdatingCombinedSystem.rst

 #. **Remove some rpms manually**

    #.
+Do this just in case the rpm versions have not changed, to ensure that
+      scripts are run.
+Even if this is unnecessary, it will not harm anything.
-If the source code (lifemapper-lmserver and lifemapper-compute) or
-      configuration (rocks-lifemapper, rocks-lmcompute) rpms are new,
+      If the source code (lifemapper-lmserver and lifemapper-compute) or configuration (rocks-lifemapper, rocks-lmcompute) rpms are new,
       the larger version git tag will force the new rpm to be installed, **but if the rpm versions have not changed**, you must remove them (the